Companies like IBM and Salesforce said cuts were a result of AI.

 Sajjad Hussain/Getty Images

-More recently, the company announced in November that it would cut thousands of workers in the fourth quarter of 2025, affecting a "single-digit percentage of its global workforce."
+More recently, the company announced last November that it would cut thousands of workers in the fourth quarter of 2025, affecting a "single-digit percentage of its global workforce."
 Its CEO, Arvind Krishna, said the company is shifting priorities to hire more people around AI and quantum.
 He also said the company plans to increase hiring among recent college graduates over the next year.

 Krishna has also said AI adoption has led to the company hiring more employees in programming and sales.